subashiT/subashiT/README.md

 ## 🗝️ Key Languages

 ⚡I am interested in a variety of fields.
 I find myself comfortable mostly in windows programming.
 However, I am interested in hardware descriptions languages like Verilog as well.
 On the other hand, I also do low level programming such as C/C++ and Assembly.
-Eventhough not my strong point, I'm also capable of working with desktop publishing.
+Eventhough not my strong point, I'm also capable of working with web development tools.
 When it comes to scripting, I'm quite confident with Python.

 ```
 𓇲 Verilog            ⭐⭐⭐                 💻 Visual Basic      ⭐⭐⭐                 🖥️ Visual C#         ⭐⭐⭐⭐